spacemeshos/smapp/CONTRIBUTING.md

 If you have an idea for a new feature or an enhancement for an existing one, please first check our [Github issues](https://github.com/spacemeshos/smapp/issues) and [Discord channel](https://discord.com/channels/623195163510046732/691261757921951756) to see if it has already been suggested.
 If not, feel free to [open a new suggestion](https://github.com/spacemeshos/smapp/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=)!

+### Good First Issues

+If you are new to the project or to open source in general, a great way to get started with contributing to SMAPP is by tackling issues labeled as "good first issues".
+These are relatively small and straightforward issues that have been specifically identified as friendly to newcomers.

+Here's how you can get started:

+1. Go to the [Issues tab](https://github.com/spacemeshos/smapp/issues) on the SMAPP GitHub repository.
+2. Filter for issues labeled ["good first issue"](https://github.com/spacemeshos/smapp/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
+3. Select an issue that you find interesting and feel that you can handle.
+Don't hesitate to ask questions in the issue comments if something is unclear.
+4. Fork the repository, clone it to your local machine, and create a new branch for your work.
+5. After you have finished your work, create a Pull Request (PR) to the main repository.
+Be sure to link to the issue in your PR description.

+The goal is to make a meaningful contribution to the project, learn something new, and have fun!
+If you have any questions or need help, don't hesitate to ask.
+We're a friendly community and we're always ready to help new contributors.

 ### Pull Requests

 1. Fork the repo and create your branch from `develop` (or `master` if `develop` does not exist).